DumplingsDevs/Pipelines/docs/main_concepts.md

 # Main Concepts

 In this section of the documentation, you'll learn about the core components of our tool, including inputs, handlers, dispatchers, and decorators.
-Additionally, we'll explain how 'Pipeline' manages multiple handlers for a single input.
+Additionally, we'll explain how `Pipelines` manages multiple handlers for a single input.

 -----